What the MORE Act that just passed in the HoR would mean for your cannabis business

 Removal of stigma

 Cannabis businesses and consumers suffer considerable social stigma from communities and people who associate cannabis with criminal and degenerate behavior.
-This stigma has affected many cannabis businesses in multiple ways, including being denied access to certain rental properties and locations in town.
+This stigma has affected many cannabis businesses in multiple ways.
+Which including being denied access to certain rental properties and locations in town.

 Increased access to financing

 Cannabis financing is one of the most challenging things to access when operating a cannabis business.
-Banks and other regulated financial institutions are reluctant to provide funding for cannabis businesses since they can be penalized for doing business with entities that aren’t legal under federal law.
+Banks and other regulated financial institutions are reluctant to provide funding for cannabis businesses.
+Penalties can be imposed on them for engaging in business with entities not legalized under federal law.

 This makes it hard for cannabis businesses to manage their cash flows and grow.
-With the MORE Act, cannabis businesses will be able to access small business loans and financial services that have been unavailable to them in the past.
+With the MORE Act, cannabis businesses will be able to access small business loans and financial services.

 Access to federal benefits

-While cannabis businesses were still expected to pay taxes despite being illegal on a federal level, they were not entitled to any federal benefits that generally come with paying federal taxes.
-They were not entitled to any deductions, subsidies or exemptions, which significantly diminished the profits available for cannabis businesses.
+Despite cannabis businesses being illegal on a federal level, taxes were still expected to be paid by them.
+However, they were denied federal benefits associated with tax payments, including deductions, subsidies, and exemptions.
+Significantly reducing available profits for such businesses.
 However, that would all change with the MORE Act, as cannabis businesses would finally become legal on a federal level.

 Contact us for more information on how the MORE Act will benefit your business and how you can access financing and credit solutions for your cannabis business today.